alissatroiano/Milestone-2/README.md

 * **Quiz Questions:** The quiz section provides questions with multiple choices for users to read and answer by clicking on their best guess and triggering a modal to open.

-* **Multiple Choices:** Displayed in the right-hand column, this features allows the user to view the multiple choice answers and click on their desired choice so they can find out if they were right or wrong.
+* **Multiple Choices:** Displayed in the right-hand column, this feature allows the user to view the multiple-choice options and click on their desired choice so they can find out if they were right or wrong.

-* **Progress:** The progress feature allows the user to see their progress in the game by dislaying the number of the question they are currently working on out of the total number of questions in the game.
+* **Progress:** The progress feature allows the user to see their progress in the game by displaying the number of the question they are currently working on out of the total number of questions in the game.

 * **Final Score:** The final score section allows the user to see how many total questions they answered correctly, by displaying the score on the page at the end of the quiz.